scanamo/scanamo/src/main/tut/scanning.md

 ---
 layout: docs
-title: Querying
+title: Scanning
-position: 4
+position: 3
 ---

-### Querying
+### Scanning

-Scanamo can be used to perform most queries that can be made against DynamoDB
+If you want to go through all elements of a table, or index, Scanamo supports scanning it:

 ```tut:silent
 import com.gu.scanamo._